RSE-Sheffield/git-agile-leaders/presentation.md

-# Presentation title
+# git, GitHub and Agile for research leaders

-Robert Turner, Paul Richmond, University of Sheffield RSE Team September, 2021
+University of Sheffield RSE Team
+February, 2022

 # Slide 1 Title